 The Southeast Kansas Regional Planning Commission agency was started in 1966 as part of the Ozarks Regional Commission and in 1971 the SEE-KAN RC&D received approval to create a regional planning and development region.
 Then, in 1972 the Economic Development administration designated the agency as an Economic Development Division, and the agency's name officially became Southeast Kansas Regional Planning Commission.
 The City of Cherokee was the very first preliminary grant application that the SEKRPC received, requesting federal assistance for public works.
 By the end of 1973, the SEKRPC had a total of 18 cities and seven counties that had become members.
-Today, the SEKRPC operates with two planning and development consultants, with a combined total of 24 years of experience, Executive Director, a Community Liaison and an Executive Assistant and serves a total of 89 cities and 12 counties.
+Today, the SEKRPC operates with two grant specialists, Executive Director, a Finance Director and serves a total of 89 cities and 12 counties.
 The SEKRPC Still operates with an executive board with representatives for all twelve counties that are represented along with a board member at large.
 The Southeast Kansas Regional Planning Commission still holds the same ultimate goal as always, to improve the quality of life in southeast Kansas.

 SEKRPC Helps individuals, companies and government agencies with finance packaging advice, and procedures.
 Our resources are here for community improvement, economic development, and other urgent needs.